ben-251/Wordle-Solver/notes.md

 scratch that ive got a pretty banging structure now. what i want to work on is using the property decorator to get rid of my getters. ill do that later though. first i need to git init!

-might remove the player class cuz i dont actually think i need it
+might remove the player class cuz i dont actually think i need it (oh wait no cuz input method)